keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

 ---

-A `KeptnTaskDefinition` defines tasks that are run by the Keptn Lifecycle Toolkit as part of the pre- and post-deployment phases of a [KeptnApp](./app.md) or [KeptnWorkload](../crd-ref/lifecycle/v1alpha3/#keptnworkload).
+A `KeptnTaskDefinition` defines tasks that Keptn runs as part of the pre- and post-deployment phases of a [KeptnApp](./app.md) or [KeptnWorkload](../crd-ref/lifecycle/v1alpha3/#keptnworkload).